AWANA CALENDAR & THEMEs 2025-2026

 • Lesson: teaching from God’s word in a way that is fun and relevant to the children’s lives!

-• Handbook Time: consists of time spent where clubbers recite Bible verses from their handbooks.
+• Handbook Time: Clubbers spend time reciting Bible verses from their handbooks.

 WHAT TO WEAR